gemgeek/Gemgeek/README.md

 ---
 ### About Me
-I’m a brand identity and graphic designer with a deep love for clean, bold, timeless design.🧑‍🎨
+I’m a Junior Full-stack developer, brand identity and graphic designer with a deep love for clean, bold, timeless design.🧑‍🎨

-👩‍💻I’m currently learning frontend and backend web development at ALX Africa.  💅
+👩‍💻I’m currently learning and enhancing my skills in frontend and backend web development at ALX Africa.  💅

-👩‍💼 By day, I serve as an Executive Assistant at Skye Space Consulting and by passion,
+👩‍💼 By day, I serve as an Executive Assistant and by passion,

 🧠 I’m an Aphantasia Awareness Advocate, using design and technology to bring invisible experiences into the light.